-DesignCrowd: DesignCrowd is another crowdsourced graphic design marketplace where you can submit your creative design ideas based on client specs and win money when they choose yours as their favorite.
+DesignCrowd: DesignCrowd is another crowdsourced graphic design marketplace where you can submit your creative design ideas based on client specs and win money when they choose yours as the favorite.

 99designs: This is a well-known crowdsourcing marketplace for graphic design.
-If you're a talented designer with a competitive streak you can enter design contests on 99designs and win cash prizes if your design is chosen.
+If you're a talented designer with a competitive streak, you can enter design contests on 99designs and win cash prizes.

 ZillionDesigns: Another crowdsourcing marketplace, ZillionDesigns allows you to sell your logos, emblems, monogram designs and more.

-CrowdSPRING: In addition to graphic and web design contests, CrowdSPRING also supports business naming contests, product naming, taglines and marketing copy competitions.
-Creatives keep 100 percent of their winnings.
+CrowdSPRING: In addition to graphic and web design contests, CrowdSPRING also supports business-naming contests, product naming, taglines and marketing copy competitions.

-The Expert Institute: The Expert Institute connects subject matter experts (you!) with attorneys and corporations who happily pay for your analysis and opinions as an expert witness.
+The Expert Institute: The Expert Institute connects subject matter experts with attorneys and corporations who happily pay for their analyses and opinions as expert witnesses.

-EatWith: "Bringing chefs and foodies together one meal at a time."
+EatWith: This site's motto is, "Bringing chefs and foodies together one meal at a time."
 Set your own menu, schedule and dining experience and earn up to $700 per event with EatWith.

 Feastly: Put your culinary skills up for sale by hosting group meals on the Feastly platform.
-During my discussion with Glenn Carter, he shared the story of one New York chef earning $1000 a month part-time on this site.
+Glenn Carter shared the story of one New York chef earning $1000 a month part time on this site.

 BonAppetour: Get paid to cook and host meals for travelers in your home with BonAppetour.

 CookUnity: Freelance chefs in New York City can join this online marketplace that delivers locally sourced food right to your door.
-CookUnity provides the cooking space and chefs provide you and your family a delicious, gourmet meal.
+CookUnity provides the cooking space, and chefs provide you and your family with a delicious, gourmet meal.

-Rent a Friend: According to Rent A Friend you can earn up to $50 an hour on this strictly platonic matchmaking site.
+Rent A Friend: According to Rent A Friend you can earn up to $50 an hour on this strictly platonic matchmaking site.
 You might get hired to accompany new friends to the movies, dinner, the gym, shopping or whatever you include in your free profile.
-And you choose who can contact you, whether it's only women, only men or either.
+And you choose who can contact you.

 Kit: With Kit, you can share your favorite items without ever letting them out of your sight.
 You simply create a kit — that includes the essentials you bring on every business trip, for example — and make affiliate links to buy the products on Amazon.
 Earn money whenever someone buys the products you recommend.